-End-of-Life Essentials has worked in collaboration with the Australian Commission on Safety and Quality in Health Care (the Commission) since the project commenced in 2015.
+EOLE has worked in collaboration with the Australian Commission on Safety and Quality in Health Care (the Commission) since the project commenced in 2015.

 The Commission has a role in supporting health service organisations and clinicians to improve the safety and quality of end-of-life care, and ensuring that this care meets the needs and preferences of the person who is dying.